JustAGhosT/home-lab-setup/modules/HomeLab.Azure/README.md

 ## Overview

 HomeLab.Azure provides functionality for deploying and managing Azure infrastructure for your home lab environment.
-It handles Azure resource deployment, NAT gateway management, and other Azure-specific operations.
+It handles Azure resource deployment, NAT gateway management, and other Azure-specific operations as part of the [HomeLab system](../../README.md).

 ## Features